EdgeCaseBerg/sn/ch2.md

 Clark wasn't a bad guy, he just wasn't particularly aware.
-The number of times he had kept Remy awake, or woke him up was probably nearing the thousands by now, matched only by the pounds of food he had cooked whenever he woke Remy up.
+The number of times he had kept Remy awake, or woke him up was probably nearing the thousands by now, matched only by the pounds of food he had cooked whenever he did so.
 It almost seemed planned sometimes; like Clark purposely woke him up because he had made too much food or wanted to gossip about this or that.